mmlacak/crochess/docs/source/libcc/ccdefines.rst

 .. c:enum:: CcMaybeBoolEnum

-    Maybe bool enum represents :c:`bool` values, which may undefined or uninitialized, or has to differentiate error state from valid :c:`true` and :c:`false` response.
+    Maybe bool enum represents :c:`bool` values, which may undefined or uninitialized, or has to differentiate when both :c:`true` and :c:`false` are valid data.

     .. c:enumerator::
         CC_MBE_Void